GioF71/squeezelite-docker/README.md

-SQUEEZELITE_PARAMS|2022-01-19|Added support for configuration option SQUEEZELITE_CODECS|2022-01-19|Added support for configuration option SQUEEZELITE_PRIORITY|2022-01-19|Added support for configuration option
+SQUEEZELITE_PARAMS|2022-01-19|Added support for configuration option SQUEEZELITE_CODECS|2022-01-19|Added support for configuration option SQUEEZELITE_PRIORITY|2022-01-19|Added support for configuration option SQUEEZELITE_MIXER_DEVICE|2022-01-21|Added support for configuration option SQUEEZELITE_MAC_ADDRESS|2022-01-21|Added support for configuration option SQUEEZELITE_MODEL_NAME|2022-01-21|Added support for configuration option SQUEEZELITE_STREAM_AND_OUTPUT_BUFFER_SIZE|2022-01-21|Added support for configuration option

 ## A few examples

-As contributed by [vespadj](https://github.com/vespadj) in [Issue #6](https://github.com/GioF71/squeezelite-docker/issues/6), have a look at this simple `docker-compose` service for the Raspberry Pi on its onboard headphone jack (I only added host network mode so the player is discoverable):
+As contributed by [vespadj](https://github.com/vespadj) in [Issue #6](https://github.com/GioF71/squeezelite-docker/issues/6), have a look at this simple `docker-compose` service for the Raspberry Pi using its onboard headphone jack as the output device (I only added host network mode so the player is discoverable):

 ```text
 ---